MarkBind/markbind/docs/userGuide/deployingTheSite.md

 The sample `deploy.yml` workflow above uses the [default Github Token secret](https://docs.github.com/en/actions/reference/authentication-in-a-workflow) that is generated automatically for each Github Actions workflow.
 You may also use a [Github Personal Access Token](#generating-a-github-personal-access-token) in place of the default Github Token.
 </box>

 Once you have created the file, commit and push the file to your repo.
-Github Actions should start to build and deploy your markbind site.
+Github Actions should start to build and deploy your MarkBind site.
 You can verify this by visiting `www.github.com/<org|username>/<repo>/actions`.

 <box type="tip">